-Cleaning and Lubricating
+| Cleaning and Lubricating

 After inspecting the slack, clean the chain and sprockets while rotating the rear wheel.
-Use a dry cloth with chain cleaner designed specifically for O-ring chains, or neutral detergent.
+Use a dry cloth with high flash-point solvent.
 Use a soft brush if the chain is dirty.

 After cleaning, wipe dry and lubricate with the recommended lubricant.